symeneses/MLS-C01/3_modelling/SageMaker.md

 ### Training parameters

 - S3 URL for training data
 - The compute resources to be use for model training (see options [here](ComputerPower.md)).
-It can also work in local mode
+It can also work in local mode, which is recommended for experimenting
 - S3 URL to store the output
 - ECR path where the training code is stored